Skip to content

 Use Cases

-• Working with complex data models
+• Working with any pydantic-serializable type

 Basic Example